 Gregory Shtelman | Project Manager | November 19, 2019

+Although historically desalination has had negative impacts, newer sustainable methods of desalination are emerging.
 Sustainable, eco-friendly and cost-effective desalination doesn’t begin and end with technological advancement.
 Its scope needs to stretch beyond traditional limits for it to offer a genuinely comprehensive solution in a reality of increasing uncertainty regarding climate and natural resources.
 Let’s take a look at the ecological and economic significance of pairing eco-friendly desalination with renewable energy resources & responsible effluent management, that together ensure a truly sustainable water future.Read more

 Roi Zaken Porat | Project Manager, IDE Technologies | September 9, 2019

 Efficient wastewater management and disposal is the cornerstone of sustainable development.
-With increasingly stringent regulations on the discharge of effluents to the sea, surface water bodies and deep well injection, Zero Liquid Discharge (ZLD) provides a complete closed loop cycle where effluents are recycled and reused, discharge is eliminated and environmental regulations are complied with in full.Read more
+With increasingly stringent regulations on the discharge of effluents to the sea, surface water bodies and deep well injection, Zero Liquid Discharge (ZLD) systems provides a complete closed loop cycle where effluents are recycled and reused, discharge is eliminated and environmental regulations are complied with in full.Read more

 Dr. Boris Liberman | CTO and Vice President, IDE Technologies | August 28, 2019